Leading Personal Injury Lawyers

-The Lamber Goodnow Injury Law Team is a Phoenix-based group of personal injury lawyers and legal professionals committed to helping accident victims and their families.
+Lamber Goodnow Injury Lawyers is a Phoenix-based group of personal injury attorneys and legal professionals committed to helping accident victims across Arizona, including Scottsdale, Tempe, Mesa, Chandler, Peoria and Glendale.
 We innovate, work hard, and fight for our clients because it matters to us.
 Every member of our team is passionate about helping people.
 It’s what drives us.

 Our efforts have resulted in industry-wide recognition.
 Our cases and lawyers have been featured on CNN, MSNBC, Today, NBC News, CBS News, ABC News, Fox News and many more (see media clips here).
 U.S. News and Best Lawyers® have named the Lamber Goodnow team a “Best Law Firm,” while Avvo® has given Lamber and Goodnow 10/10 ratings.
 We have also been named the #1 personal injury law team by Attorney at Law Magazine (Greater Phoenix edition), a top three personal injury law firm by the Arizona Republic/AZ Central Reader’s Choice, North Valley Magazine top five personal injury lawyers and Arizona Law Firm of the Year.

-We believe in and regularly utilize technology to advance our clients’ cases.
+Our personal injury attorneys believe in and regularly utilize technology to advance our clients’ cases.
 High-tech tools such as Virtual Reality, 3D printing, iPad Pros, Google Glass and Apple watches allow our attorneys and clients to communicate seamlessly and efficiently.
 This use of technology was noticed by Apple, which selected us to be the first legal team ever profiled on its website.
+Our firm also handles Uber car accident claims.
 In a cover story, The American Bar Association (ABA) Journal named Lamber and Goodnow two of the “Techiest Lawyers in America.”

 Call our Phoenix-based attorneys 24/7 for a free, no obligation consultation.